IceLuna/Eagle/docs/source/components.rst

 Capsule Collider Component has the following parameters:

-1. `Static Friction`.
-Static friction defines the amount of friction that is applied between surfaces that are not moving lateral to each-other.
+1. `Physics Material`.

-2. `Dynamic Friction`.
-Dynamic friction defines the amount of friction applied between surfaces that are moving relative to each-other.
+2. `Radius`.
+Radius of the capsule collider.

-3. `Bounciness`.
+3. `Height`.
+Height of the capsule collider.

 4. `Is Trigger`.
 Its role is to report that there has been an overlap with another shape.
 Trigger shapes play no part in the simulation of the scene.

-5. `Radius`.
-Radius of the capsule collider.
+5. `Is Obstacle`.
+Can be used for AI Navigation to block the path.
+Note: only box obstacles react to rotation (along Y), other obstacles don't rotate!

-6. `Height`.
-Height of the capsule collider.
+6. `Affects NavMesh`.
+If set to false, it won't affect NavMesh builds.
+It still can be used as an obstacle though.

 7. `Is Collision Visible`.
 Can be used to visualize collision bounds.